ClemSK/time-converter/README.md

 To create a small but excellent time converter app which displays multiple times at the same time.
-I built something simple and contained to develop my knowledge of new technologies, as well as fully tested, accessible and responsive.
+I built something simple and contained to develop my knowledge of new technologies, as well as being fully tested, accessible and responsive.

 I will used the lessons learnt here to build larger scale apps with the same principles.